 Centralised HVAC systems are commonplace in schools, banks, offices, and any large complexes.
 This helps reduce noise from the HVAC system being a problem for workers, as well as improving building aesthetics as the ducting for air transport can be very discrete.
 The compressor units are typically water-cooled and, for buildings where different sections have different HVAC requirements, valves can be installed to optimise conditions in these regions.

 With the centralised infrastructure, installation of gas monitoring systems in the area is essential.
-Often, outdoor air is circulated to avoid the build-up of unwanted gases or particulates, but for buildings where this is not possible, air quality is controlled through the ventilation systems.6 However, closed-loop ventilation systems that do not undergo exchange, in particular, need careful gas monitoring.
+Often, outdoor air is circulated to avoid the build-up of unwanted gases or particulates, but for buildings where this is not possible, air quality is controlled through the ventilation systems.6 However, closed-loop ventilation systems that do not undergo exchange, in particular, need careful gas monitoring, managing the indoor air quality.
 Carbon dioxide levels are often used as a proxy for air quality and can be monitored as a way of checking ‘building health’7 and the advantage centralised infrastructure is that is possible to install effective gas monitoring at source that, due to the connectivity of all ducting, will provide effective and inexpensive monitoring for everything that happens downstream.
 Carbon monoxide monitoring way also be of interest for heating units, as incomplete combustion can lead to the formation of this odourless, highly toxic gas.